bkielbasa/grafotel/exercises/exercise.05.md

 1. Go to **Dashboards** → **New Dashboard**
 2. Add panels for different metrics
 3. Configure queries and visualizations
+4. Use variables for flexibility

 ### 3. Set Up Alerts
 1. Go to **Alerting** → **Alert Rules**
 2. Create new alert rules
 3. Configure notification channels

+### 4. Trace Linking
+1. View logs in dashboard panels
+2. Look for "Trace:" in log messages
+3. Click trace IDs to open traces in Tempo
+4. Correlate logs with trace data

 ## Common Queries